Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 तत्त्वज्ञानाच्च तद्ब्रह्म सच्चिदानन्दमद्वयम्

-dśyate śrūyate yadyat-brahmao'nyanna tadbhavet .
+dṛśyate śrūyate yadyat-brahmaṇo'nyanna tadbhavet .

 tattvajñānācca tadbrahma saccidānandam advayam ..
 64..

-Know all that is perceived and heard (i.e. part of the appearance=universe) is verily Brahman and nothing apart from it.
-After having obtained this tattva jnāna, one recognizes Brahman as the nondual existence-consciousness-bliss.
+Know all that is perceived and heard (dśyate śrūyate yadyat) (i.e., part of the appearance-universe) to be verily Brahman (brahmaa anyat na tad bhavet) and nothing apart from it.
+After having obtained this tattva jñāna, one recognizes Brahman (tattva jñānāc tad brahma) as the nondual existence-consciousness-bliss (saccidānandam advayam).

 सर्वगं सच्चिदात्मानं ज्ञानचक्षुर्निरीक्षते ।